 And then there were the kitchen appliances to be considered—nearly a dozen of them.
 We inventoried a juicer, blender, coffee maker, coffee grinder, espresso machine, toaster, waffle iron… before turning our attention to the ovens, which we’d have to master before turning out our cheese pizzas and garlic bread (I never said I was a cook).
 Only then did I realize my mistake: With the large Viking grill on the lanai, I should have bought something for my hubby to throw on the barbie.

 Clearly this vacation rental was built for entertaining, and while it could sleep six in beds between the two bedrooms and pull-out sofa in the office, it was no doubt capable of playing host to an extended family of holidaymakers or small family reunion.
 “Oh, the Thanksgiving feasts!”
-I pondered, remembering the option of adding an adjoining 3-bedroom penthouse suite through a connecting door for larger family get-togethers (sometimes offered at up to 30% off–like right now through June 30; check their website for the latest offers).
+I pondered, remembering the option of adding an adjoining 3-bedroom penthouse suite through a connecting door for larger family get-togethers (sometimes offered at up to 30% off–check their website for the latest offers).

 Sure, the garden-view master suite had a lovely king bed and carved Hawaiian furnishings with the third of the flat screen TVs, but the draw for everyone in my family—in spite of the children’s bathroom having its own soaking tub—was the oval soaking tub with a faucet that reminded some of an early telephone.
 There was already talk of pirates, and I knew it would be easy to get the children bathed before bedtime in these digs.
 I just hoped I’d get my own turn.